-When you purchase the Spiral Sun Charm Bangle, Alex and Ani will donate 20 percent of the purchase price along with a minimum $50,000 donation to the Breast Cancer Research Foundation from now until December 2019.
+When you purchase the Pink Tulips Charm Bangle, Rhode Island-based company Alex and Ani will donate 20% of the purchase price along with a minimum $50,000 donation to the Breast Cancer Research Foundation from now until December 2019.

-All oysters are harvested from the Long Island Sound, and 25 percent of the net revenue from each Pink Ribbon Oyster is donated to the Breast Cancer Research Foundation.
+All oysters are harvested from the Long Island Sound, and 25% of the net revenue from each Pink Ribbon Oyster is donated to the Breast Cancer Research Foundation.

 If you want to help breast cancer patients personally, consider being a Reach to Recovery volunteer.
 Volunteers are trained to give emotional support to patients and their families as well as giving info about treatments, coping and recovery.
 You can choose to participate over the phone or during a home or hospital visit.

 Own a car and have a flexible schedule?
 You’re more than qualified to work with Road to Recovery.
 Road to Recovery helps cancer patients get to and from their appointments and provides them peace of mind.